celestiaorg/CIPs/cips/cip-blob-verified-signer.md

 ## Abstract

-Introduce a new v2 blob type that can be submitted with the author of the blob.
+Introduce a new blob type (v1 share format) that can be submitted with the author of the blob.
 Validators verify that the author is correct, simplifying the loop for rollups that adopt a fork-choice rule that whitelists one or more sequencers (blob publishers).

 ## Motivation